-Teaching the disruptive student By Joyanne James.
+By Joyanne James.
 He is here today!
-That boy who disrupts the class whenever he actually comes to class.
+That boy who disrupts the class whenever he actually comes to class, that annoying disruptive student.
 Maybe I should ignore him like I have done before and continue with my lesson despite the other students laughing at his jokes and completely ignoring me.
 Unfortunately, that strategy usually backfires in the next class as the students are totally lost when the same work is reviewed.

 Maybe I should give that long lecture again about preparing for life and taking their education seriously.
 Sorry to say that although my words of wisdom seem to enlighten the teenagers including the troublemaker for a short moment of their lives, everything usually goes back to normal by the next class.
 Plus, my entire lesson for that day goes on hold.